MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-user-accounts-with-office-365-powershell.md

 Scott Wallace            Operations
 ```

 If you are using directory synchronization to create and manage your Office 365 users, you can display which local account an Office 365 user has been projected from.
-The following assumes that Azure AD Connect has been configured to use the default source anchor of ObjectGUID (for more on configuring a source anchor, see [Azure AD Connect: Design concepts](https://docs.microsoft.com/azure/active-directory/hybrid/plan-connect-design-concepts)) and assumes that the Active Directory module for powershell has been installed (see [RSAT tools](https://www.microsoft.com/en-gb/download/details.aspx?id=45520)):
+The following assumes that Azure AD Connect has been configured to use the default source anchor of ObjectGUID (for more on configuring a source anchor, see [Azure AD Connect: Design concepts](https://docs.microsoft.com/azure/active-directory/hybrid/plan-connect-design-concepts)) and assumes that the Active Directory Domain Services module for PowerShell has been installed (see [RSAT tools](https://www.microsoft.com/en-gb/download/details.aspx?id=45520)):

 ```powershell
 Get-ADUser ([guid][System.Convert]::FromBase64String((Get-MsolUser -UserPrincipalName <UPN of user account>).ImmutableID)).guid
 ```

 ## See also

 [Manage user accounts, licenses, and groups with Office 365 PowerShell](manage-user-accounts-and-licenses-with-office-365-powershell.md)